 • Transportation to medical providers

-How Long Can Child Support Last for a Special Needs Child?
+How Long Can Child Support Last for a Special Needs Child in Suffolk County?

 In New York, child support typically ends when a child turns 21, and the obligation could be terminated earlier if the child becomes self-supporting, gets married, joins the military, or becomes emancipated in some other way.
 However, the financial support obligation can be extended for children with special needs.